Effective Treatment Options From Our Spine Surgeons in Colorado

-Minimally invasive spine surgery (MISS) is the latest advanced technology available to perform spinal surgeries through small incisions which are less than one inch long.
+Minimally invasive spine surgery (MIS) is the latest advanced technology available to perform spinal surgeries through small incisions which are less than one inch long.
 It involves the use of special surgical instruments, devices, and advanced imaging techniques to visualize and perform the surgery through such small incisions.
-MISS is aimed at minimizing damage to the muscles and surrounding structures.
+MIS is aimed at minimizing damage to the muscles and surrounding structures.

 It requires a very experienced and competent Neurosurgeon who is trained in this type of operation to obtain the desired results.
-Dr. Brent Kimball, Colorado Neurosurgeon, has the skill and training which is necessary to complete a successful minimally invasive spine surgery.
+Dr. Arias, Dr. Kimball, Dr. Lee, Dr. Mian, Dr. Robinson, and Dr. Serak of Carepoint Neurosurgery & Spine have the skills and training which is necessary to complete a successful minimally invasive spine surgery.

-Minimally invasive spine surgery possesses numerous benefits over the traditional spine surgery that include:
+Minimally invasive spine surgery possesses numerous benefits over the traditional spine surgery.

 Minimally invasive spine surgery is done through small incisions, where segmental tubular retractors and dilators are then inserted through these small incisions.
 The purpose is to retract muscles and provide access to the spine by creating a working channel for the surgery.
 This minimizes the damage to the muscles and soft tissues and decreases the blood loss during the surgery.

 An endoscope is inserted through one of the incisions to provide images of the operation field on a monitor in the operation room.
 The surgery is done with special surgical instruments passed through the working channel.
 Sometimes surgical microscopes may also be used to magnify the visual field.
 The tissues fall back in place as the various instruments are withdrawn.
 The incision is then closed and dressed.